 Consequences of Cannabinoid Use

-Although cannabinoid use does have some positive impact for people who suffer from certain illnesses, people who abuse the effects of cannabinoids can have negative health problems from the drug.
+Although cannabinoid use has made a positive impact on the lives of people who suffer from certain illnesses, individuals who abuse cannabinoids, especially long-term, can experience negative health problems from the drug.

 Don’t wait Until It’s Too Late.